May 2, 2017

 Add mood lighting

 Consider swapping out headlamps to create some mood lighting.
 Lanterns are an easy and quick way to give your campsite some ambiance.
-You make your own with tealights in glass containers or pick up some rechargeable or USB-powered options (like the BioLite SiteLight XL or the Moji LED Lantern).
+You make your own with tealights in glass containers or pick up some rechargeable or USB-powered options (like the BioLite SiteLight String or the Black Diamond Moji R+ Lantern).
 But to really jazz up your campsite, consider hanging LED accessory lights around your tent or from trees.
-It may seem like a small addition, but the twinkling lights can have a magical effect on the most simplistic of campsites.
+It may seem like a small addition, but twinkling lights can have a magical effect on the most simplistic of campsites.

 Of course, if you do have a headlamp, you can rig up some soft, glowy light with just a water bottle: